Ways to Participate

 If you’re interested, please let us know via this form: Weavers 2023.

 We’ll follow up with you as we go.

 To support our success in holding this event together, we’ll be having a small “facilitator training” session at the beginning of Camp, to help share good practices and bring us all together on the same page.

-Fill out this VOLUNTEER FORM by May 31.
+Fill out the SPACE STEWARD FORM by March 31.